hj23park/ShopifyMarketplace/README.md

 ```
 `GET '/api/product/:id'`

-This grabs produdct information with a specific id defined on the URL.
+This grabs product information with a specific id defined on the URL.

 Response:
 ```